jampp/sharedbuffers/doc/source/README.rst

 Declaring compound types
 ------------------------

-Typed objects can be nested, but for that a typecode must be assigned to each type in order for RTTI to properly identify the custom types:
+Typed objects can be nested, but for that a typecode must be assigned to each type in order for :term:`RTTI` to properly identify the custom types:

 .. code:: python